-A McKendree College education combines liberal arts and career directions by cultivating the intellect and spirit of persons who care for one another and for the world in which they live.
-The College promotes the highest level of academic, ethical, civic, and career development possible for all students.
-All students are capable of intellectual and personal growth within a college environment that encourages them to be active members of a community of learners.
-The College therefore makes its program of study available to all qualified students, encouraging persons at many levels of experience to continue their development through the challenge of further education in the arts and sciences.
-More specifically, the College aims, through its liberal arts and disciplinary curricula, for all students to achieve the McKendree College Intellectual Experience that includes:
+A McKendree University education combines liberal arts and career directions by cultivating the intellect and spirit of persons who care for one another and for the world in which they live.
+The university promotes the highest level of academic, ethical, civic, and career development possible for all students.
+All students are capable of intellectual and personal growth within a university environment that encourages them to be active members of a community of learners.
+The university therefore makes its program of study available to all qualified students, encouraging persons at many levels of experience to continue their development through the challenge of further education in the arts and sciences.

+More specifically, the university aims, through its liberal arts and disciplinary curricula, for all students to achieve the McKendree University Intellectual Experience that includes:
-- 1. -Oral, written, literary, and creative expression; - 2. -Analytical, quantitative and scientific exploration; - 3. -Ethical implications of knowledge and social responsibility;

-- 4. -Diversity of culture within the global community; and

-- 5. -Intensive understanding of a major area of knowledge that integrates:
+- 1. Oral, written and creative expression. - 2.
+Analytical reasoning and scientific exploration. - 3.
+Awareness of diverse individuals and cultures. - 4.
+Personal, social, ethical and civic understanding. - 5.
+Intensive understanding of a major area of knowledge that integrates: - a) Critical Reasoning - b) Information Literacy - c) Student Engagement

-- a.)
-Critical reasoning

-- b.)
-Information Literacy

-- c.)
-Student Engagement